Further Reading

 Using a Therapeutic Approach in the Early Years

 This workshop style presentation can be provided as part of continuing professional development (CPD) for colleagues working with young children.
-An experiential, hands-on learning session, we look at how children’s mental health and emotional wellbeing can be further supported within regular early years provision.
+An experiential, hands-on learning session, we look at how children’s mental health and emotional wellbeing can be further supported within mainstream early years provision.